JonETJakobsson/Nissan-Leaf-drive-train-CAN-communication/README.md

 ## On board charger and DC to DC converter
 There seems to be two ways to control the OBC.
 Using pure CAN communication (not implemented publically), or hacking the boards ([Peter's hack](https://mynissanleaf.com/viewtopic.php?f=44&t=30915&start=80#p596439)) , supplying you own signal to change the current generated (Constat current charger ?)

 Initial attempts using CAN has been done by [TrueSoln](https://mynissanleaf.com/viewtopic.php?f=44&t=30915&start=40).
-Althouf this is using messages designed for the Gen 1 Leaf.
+Although this is using messages designed for the Gen 1 Leaf.
 Briefly:

 * Message 1D4:
   * interval: 10ms